w33zl/GE-Object-Distributor/README.md

 ## Prepare (getting started)
 The script requires a node (transform group) with two child nodes ("source" and "target").
 You can either set this up manually or use the supplied _Configure Node_ script (recommended).

+Please refer to the [user guide](UserGuide.pdf) for detailed explanation.

 **This is the expected node structure:**
 ```
 - "Main node"